We are pleased to provide you the following update on our Four Seasons project in Calistoga, Napa Valley:

 Model Room v1.0 before deconstruction this summer

 In July we submitted 750 pounds (!) of construction drawings to the City of Calistoga Building Department, detailing our foundations, under-slab details, and site utilities.
 Comments from the City are due back any day now, and the associated permits should be in hand later this month.
-At that point, the site will roar to life with major activity over the next two years, with homes delivered in late 2018 and the resort opening in 2019.
+At that point, the site will roar to life with major activity over the next two years, with homes delivered in early 2019 and the resort opening in 2019.
 Fortunately, we have funded an outside plan check firm to assist the City, so that expanded team is grinding through hundreds of sheets of construction details.
 The City has been a great partner since 2010, and is as anxious as we are to see the resort built and opened.

 Our rendering team in Los Angeles continues to produce gorgeous renderings of the resort.

 Our final plat map for the resort, which delineates the 20 residential parcels, the HOA common areas, the resort core, winery, vineyard, etc., is being recorded this month with the City.
-The final map is not necessary from a residential sales standpoint until we near completion of the homes in late 2018, but we are pleased to be checking off this step well in advance of completion of the homes.
+The final map is not necessary from a residential sales standpoint until we near completion of the homes in early 2019, but we are pleased to be checking off this step well in advance of completion of the homes.

 Overall Construction, Completion and Opening Schedule

 As mentioned above, our latest schedule calls for completion and opening of the resort in 2019.
 We will be pedaling hard during the next two years to hold or improve upon that schedule, for obvious reasons.
 The homes are expected to be completed and closed a few months prior to resort opening.
 At the time of home closings, the resort will be 99% complete physically, with a growing Four Seasons staff training daily, and debugging major systems within the resort.
 We invite you to be part of the soft opening of the resort during that time, providing the chef and culinary team feedback on the restaurant, as well as Thomas Brown and team in the winery, and the spa and fitness staff in their new home.
-2018 and 2019 should be very exciting.
+2019 should be very exciting.

 Boys & Girls Club